 Older dogs don't usually have the reserve that younger dogs do, and time is critical.
 The following list denotes signs that should be seen by your veterinarian as soon as possible.

-Arthritis pain - As previously mentioned, there are many medications available today to help ease the pain and discomfort of arthritis.
-See your veterinarian to discuss what medication is right for your pet.
+- Arthritis pain: As previously mentioned, there are many medications available today to help ease the pain and discomfort of arthritis.
+See your veterinarian and discuss what medication is right for your pet.

-Sudden blindness, hearing loss, head tilt / staggering - These signs can be seen with a variety of causes—infection, poisoning, age-related, cancer, etc. and your vet should be consulted to find the cause and begin any necessary treatment.
-Note: some dogs can develop cataracts in just a few days, with sudden onset diabetes.
+- Sudden blindness, hearing loss, head tilt, or staggering: These signs can be seen with a variety of causes—infection, poisoning, age-related, cancer, etc. and your vet should be consulted to find the cause and begin any necessary treatment.
+Some dogs can develop cataracts in just a few days, with sudden onset diabetes.
 See your vet as soon as possible.

-Cognitive Dysfunction - Dogs, like people, can experience age-related dementia.
+- Cognitive dysfunction: Dogs, like people, can experience age-related dementia.
 There is a treatment available that may help some dogs.
-Common signs (and treatment available) are outlined in this article.

 Regular checkups and communication with your vet will ensure that you are doing all that you can medically to help your pet enjoy the senior years.
 To help your pet at home, here are some pointers: